ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   this has to be done beforehand like it is the case with all other dependencies.
 The main reason is that the build servers shouldn't compile the dependencies over and over again, only if something changes.
 See the [readme](https://www.libelektra.org/bindings/haskell). *(Armin Wurzinger)*
+- Plugins can be specified to be only built for `BUILD_SHARED` builds, but to be excluded from any `BUILD_FULL` or `BUILD_STATIC` builds using the new optional argument `ONLY_SHARED` for our cmake macro `add_plugin`.
+This way `BUILD_SHARED` can be combined with the other options without excluding such plugins.
+The cmake messages about plugin inclusion have been updated to indicate this behavior.
+This behavior has been applied for the haskell plugins- and bindings as they currently don't support full or static builds. *(Armin Wurzinger)*
 - We now import the current version of [Google Test][] as external project at configuration time using [DownloadProject](https://github.com/Crascit/DownloadProject).
 If you want to use a local installation of [Google Test][] instead, please set the value of `GTEST_ROOT` to the path of you local copy of the